-If the message "HI" flashes, stop the vehicle, then stop the engine, and let the engine cool.
-(See page 6-43.)
+If the message "HI" flashes, stop the vehicle, then stop the engine and let the it cool.
+(See page 6-40.)

-- When the coolant temperature is below 40 °C, "LO" will be displayed. - The coolant temperature varies with changes in the weather and engine load.
+- When the coolant temperature is below 40 °C, "Lo" will be displayed. - The coolant temperature varies with changes in the weather and engine load.